AndroidKitKat/cv-proj/README.txt

 4. To run our project, run the included Python script.
 This should take less than 30 seconds.
-Note that we included a small subset of our database for this demo in order to speed up run time.
+Note that we included a small subset of our database for this demo in order to speed up run time and decrease the download size.

 `python3 main.py`